Improved bounds for the dimension of divisibility: Introduction

 Our main result is to improve the upper bound in \Cref{thm:lewissouza}.
 Our new bound determines $\dim \cD_{[n]}$ asymptotically up to a multiplicative $\logloglog n$ factor.

 \begin{theorem} Let $\cD_{[n]}$ be the divisibility order on $[n]$.
 Then, as $n \to \infty$,

 \end{theorem}

-Our main innovation is a connection between the problem of bounding the dimension of certain suborders of the hypercube and that of finding large families of subsets, no one contained in the union of $r$ others.
+Our main innovation is a refinement of a bound of Füredi an Kahn~\cite{Furedi1986-bu} on the dimension of suborders of the hypercube, see \Cref{thm:kahn-furedi-refined} below.
+We also profit from a connection between the dimension of certain suborders of the hypercube and the size of families of subsets, no one contained in the union of $r$ others.

 This paper is organised as follows.
 In \Cref{sec:poset} we recall some standard definitions in order theory.
+In \Cref{sec:cube} we review the theory of the dimension of suborders of the hypercube and provide our refinement over Füredi and Kahn's bound.
+In \Cref{sec:cover} we discuss $r$-cover-free families and state which bounds we will use.
 In \Cref{sec:downsets} we give a combinatorial argument that implies that we can restrict to the squarefree numbers to compute $\dim \cD_{[n]}$.
-In \Cref{sec:divisibility} we develop these tools further in for the divisibility order: these ideas alone are enough to improve the constant in the upper bound in~(\ref{eq:dim-original}).
-In \Cref{sec:cover} we discuss $r$-cover-free family and state which bounds we will use.
+In \Cref{sec:divisibility} we export these tools to the divisibility order: these ideas alone are enough to improve the constant in the upper bound in~(\ref{eq:dim-original}).
 Finally, we prove \Cref{thm:main} in \Cref{sec:main} and present some final remarks in \Cref{sec:remarks}.